christopheroye/TODO/README.md

 # TODO

-ToDo list is a simple web application to save Your daily tasks in order not to miss anything.
+TODO list is a simple web application to save your daily tasks so you stay on track!

 ## Technologies used:
 HTML